 The Supervisor will set overall objectives.
 The employee and the supervisor together will develop deadlines, projects, and work to be accomplished.
 Work plans, timesheets, regional travel, and funding associated with support costs will be approved through OTI Washington.
 The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision.

 10. PHYSICAL DEMANDS

-The work is generally sedentary and does not pose undue physical demands.
-During site visits, there may be some additional physical exertion including long periods of standing, walking over rough terrain, or carrying of moderately heavy items (less than 50 pounds).
+The work is at times physically demanding.
+During site visits, there may be some additional physical exertion including long periods of standing, walking over rough terrain, or the carrying of moderately heavy items.

 11. WORK ENVIRONMENT